I'm still annoyed by Star Wars: The Rise of Skywalker, three months later

 It lost me as soon as Palpatine appeared on screen and explained he was the big bad behind everything from the past two movies.
 It lost me again when Rey seemingly killed Chewbacca by using Force Lightning to bring down a spaceship, which was clearly a fake-out.
 And then it made me swear under my breath when the film rowed back The Last Jedi's best decision – that Rey was the child of some nobodies – in favor of her being Palpatine's granddaughter, forcing the audience to consider the idea that the wrinkly Emperor once had sex (it turns out Rey's father was a failed clone, one of many things this movie fails to explain).

 The Rise of Skywalker's attempts to course-correct elements of The Last Jedi didn't seem to make everyone happy, though.
-It's got the lowest critical rating of any Star Wars movie on Rotten Tomatoes at 51% – not that this is a scientifically representative of how good or bad a movie is.
-It got a B+ Cinemascore from attendees in the US, which is the lowest of the series, but far from terrible (Joker got the same score).
+It's got the lowest critical rating of any Star Wars movie on Rotten Tomatoes at 51% – not that this is scientifically representative of how good or bad a movie is.
+It got a B+ Cinemascore from attendees in the US, which is the lowest of the series, but far from terrible (Joker got the same score on its opening night).

 To be honest, though, I don't have a point to make about how everyone else feels about Episode 9 – if you like it, that's cool.
 Our reviewer, Nick Pino, did enjoy the movie, and I thought his excellent piece offered some interesting observations about how the movie bends the lore of Star Wars to clever effect.